Content navigation:

 2. Define Data Parameters

-Next, the company must determine price analysis techniques and parameters.
+Next, the company must determine competitors price analysis techniques and parameters.
 Just a few competitive pricing graph examples:

 • Price Index.
 This competitive pricing graph displays the retailer’s position in the market for a given product or class of products over a certain time.
 The price index visualizes how market dynamics affect sales and delivers data on prices listed by competitors.